Corporate Internal Audit Unit (SPI) is an independent unit established within an organization or company to conduct objective internal audits.

 The company's Internal supervisory unit has several crucial functions in the company's organizational structure, including:

-- Supervision and Evaluation – SPI is in charge of supervising the company's operational activities and evaluating the effectiveness of the controls that have been applied.
-This helps management in identifying areas that need improvement.
+- Monitoring and Evaluation – The Internal Audit Department is responsible for monitoring the company’s operational activities and evaluating the effectiveness of the controls in place.
+This helps management identify areas that require improvement.

-- Risk assessment-SPI helps companies in identifying, analyzing, and managing various business risks that may be encountered.
+- Risk Assessment – SPI helps companies identify, analyze, and manage the various business risks they may face.
 This function ensures that the company has taken adequate preventive measures.

-- Compliance and verification-SPI ensures that all company activities have been carried out in accordance with standard operating procedures (sops), internal policies, and applicable legal regulations and provisions.
+- Compliance and Verification – SPI ensures that all company activities are conducted in accordance with standard operating procedures (SOPs), internal policies, and applicable laws and regulations.

-- Consultation and recommendation – SPI provides inputs and recommendations to management for improvement of business processes and strengthening of internal control systems.
+- Consulting and Recommendations – SPI provides input and recommendations to management for improving business processes and strengthening internal control systems.

-Although often closely related, SPI, Internal Audit, and Audit Committees have different scopes and responsibilities:
+Although they are often closely related, the SPI, Internal Audit, and Audit Committee have different scopes and responsibilities:

 - SPI is the overall control system and process implemented in the organization, while Internal Audit is the function that evaluates the effectiveness of SPI.